 It’s important that QuickBooks Online is set up with the correct CRA Business Number and filing frequency before you and/or your client start using it.
 You can skip these steps if your business isn’t registered for Sales Tax.

-- In QuickBooks Online, go to Taxes and select Sales tax (Take me there).
+- Go to Taxes and select Sales tax (Take me there).

 - Select Save.